TARAK0506/Agri-Application/README.md

     ```bash
     uvicorn main:app --reload

-2. **Access the API: The API can be accessed at http://127.0.0.1:8000/docs for API documentation (Swagger UI).**:
+2. **Access the API**: The API can be accessed at http://127.0.0.1:8000/docs for API documentation (Swagger UI).

 3. **Postman for API Testing**: API endpoints were thoroughly tested using Postman to ensure they are functioning correctly.